-Facilities were not created to be left unoccupied and dormant for weeks or months.
-You will quickly find, that like a well-oiled machine, your facility and all its parts need to run and be maintained on a regular basis or it will cease to operate at its full potential.
+Facilities were not created to be left unoccupied and underutilized for weeks or months.
+You will quickly find, that like a well-oiled machine, your facility and all its parts need to run and be maintained on a regular basis or assets will cease to operate at full potential.

-If your facility has been shuttered, you may find that some new things have moved in.
+If your facility has been shuttered, partially shuttered or even underused, you may find that some new things have moved in.
 It may be bacteria, pollen, dust or even pests.
-Now that businesses are contemplating opening their facilities again, you’ll need to approach your reopening with a solid plan.
-Part of that plan is to review the facility services scope of work with the goal of protecting your occupants, their health and safety.
+To maintain the health of your facility, you’ll need to approach your facility's operational processes with a solid plan.
+That starts with reviewing and updating the facility services' scope of work with the goal of protecting your occupants' health and safety.

-Here are some things you can expect and ways to get your facility ready for occupants to return.
+Here are some things you can expect and ways to maintain a healthy facility.

-Creatures, critters and insects love moving into unoccupied spaces.
-Since the traffic at your facility has been greatly reduced or stopped, the silence is like a beacon to unwanted and germ-spreading animals, amphibians and insects.
+Creatures, critters and insects love moving into quieter spaces.
+Since the traffic at your facility has been reduced, the silence is like a beacon to unwanted and germ-spreading animals, amphibians and insects.

-You should complete a walkthrough and full inspection of your facility 7-10 days before any occupants return to the facility.
-If you find evidence of any unwanted creatures, including holes, waste product, nests, messes, etc., you will want to eradicate the creatures before occupants return.
+You should complete a walkthrough and full inspection of your facility.
+If you find evidence of any unwanted creatures, including holes, waste product, nests, messes, etc., you will want to eradicate the creatures immediately.
 Depending on what has rehomed itself into your facility, you may want to contact a professional exterminator for chemical distribution and critter removal.

-If the filtration system has dried out, due to nonuse, it may become brittle.
-Once the water begins to flow again at your facility, particles from filters may break apart and enter your facility’s drinking water or equipment and cause issues.
-Your filtration system should be completely flushed, and all independent filters should be visually inspected for mold growth or deterioration.
+If the filtration system has dried out, it may become brittle.
+Once the water begins to flow, particles from filters may break apart and enter your facility’s drinking water or equipment and cause issues.
+Your filtration system should be regularly flushed, and all independent filters should be visually inspected for mold growth or deterioration.
 Replace any filters that show damage and inspect the outflow for particulates, smell or discoloration.

 Pipes and sewage systems

-Since water has remained static throughout the facility, buildup of sediment and microorganisms may be breeding.
+Areas where water has remained static can cause a buildup of sediment and allow microorganisms to breed.
 This can cause discoloration, staining, damage to filters or equipment, odd taste or even clogs if there is a large buildup.

-It is also possible for the toilet tank to siphon back into the plumbing and drain disinfectants containing chemicals that may pose health hazards if ingested or touched.
-You will need to take precautions to clear the lines and flush the systems approximately seven days before occupants enter the building.
+It is also possible for the toilet tank to siphon back into the plumbing.
+This can cause drain disinfectants containing chemicals that may pose health hazards to be ingested or touched.
+You will need to take precautions to clear the lines and flush the systems on a regular basis.
 This allows you to monitor the systems and ensure your sewage system is functional and clearing.
-If any odd smells or discoloration return from your pipes or your drains, you may have a larger issue and need to bring in a professional.
+If you notice any odd smells or discoloration coming from your pipes or your drains, you may have a larger issue and need to bring in a professional.

 HVAC and Ventilation

-If your HVAC has been static, particulates that have settled risk becoming airborne again.
+If your HVAC has been operating at a lower velocity, particulates may have settled and risk becoming airborne again.
 This not only will affect occupants that have asthma or allergies, but it could release debris into your HVAC system and cause damage.
 Static systems also allow bacteria to breed and mold to form.
-When systems are reengaged, the mold or bacteria can begin to release more pollutants and allergens in the building.
+When systems are reengaged, the mold or bacteria can begin to release pollutants and allergens in the building.
 The last thing you want is for those spores to begin recirculating through the facility and find their way into your HVAC system.